GIScience/oshdb/oshdb-tool/etl/README.md

 ## Transform

-After extraction, a transformation step creates the actual Oshdb using the H2 database engine:
+After extraction, a transformation step creates the actual OSHDB using the H2 database engine:

 ```bash